 Now we were ready for a birthday party!

 I threw in a pineapple fruit bowl because it was fun and tropical.

 Keira absolutely loved her Moana birthday cake and it looked so pretty surrounded by tropical flowers.

 Amount Per Serving:Calories: 445 Total Fat: 5g Saturated Fat: 2g Trans Fat: 0g Unsaturated Fat: 2g Cholesterol: 0mg Sodium: 816mg Carbohydrates: 96g Fiber: 1g Sugar: 51g Protein: 4g

 You can choose from a variety of different candy melt colors to make your seashells.

 If you’re looking for more party food, these Heart Of Te-Fiti cookies were a big hit!

-If you’re having a birthday party, you’ll need invitations, right?
+If you’re having a Moana party, you’ll want to check these out…

 Get Moana activities and coloring sheets here: